This is the perfect ham recipe for x mas and definitely a crowd pleaser that will have your family begging you to make it for years to come.

 - Measuring Cup: Measuring cups are needed to accurately measure the pineapple juice, brown sugar, honey, etc.

-- Measuring Spoons: You need measuring spoons to measure the spices and other ingredients.
+- Measuring Spoons: You need measuring spoons to measure the spices..

-That’s it folks, it’s time to goooo!
-Get your ingredients, get in the kitchen, and get to cooking up this beautiful ham that’s will make your Christmas Merry.
+That’s it, folks, it’s time to goooo!
+Get your ingredients, get in the kitchen, and get to cooking up this beautiful ham that will make your Christmas Merry.

-If you love this ham and I know you will, please give me a 5 star rating and leave a review below letting the readers know how good it was.
-Also subscribe to receive notifications via email everytime I post a new recipe.
+If you love this ham, and I know you will, please give me a 5-star rating and leave a review below, letting the readers know how good it was.
+Also, subscribe to receive email notifications every time I post a new recipe.

 To stay updated on everything Philly Jay Cooking, follow me on social media at the following links.
 Facebook, Pinterest, Twitter, Instagram, and YouTube.